vaishnavi-devi7/Generative-AI-and-Agentic-AI.projects/README.md

 # GenAI & Agentic AI — 2 Days of Building

-A hands-on journey into **Generative AI, Agentic AI, RAG, and AI-powered workflows**.
+A hands on journey into **Generative AI, Agentic AI, RAG, and AI-powered workflows**.

 Two days of learning, experimenting, breaking things, fixing them, and actually getting things to work. ⚡